how-to

 Launch Angle11 to 12 degrees13 to 16 degrees2 to 4 degrees low

-Estimated Carry CostN/AN/A15 to 30 yards (13.7 to 27.4m)
+Estimated Carry CostN/AN/A15 to 30 yards

 Trackman's angle of attack data shows the average 14.5-handicapper hits down at -1.8 degrees.
 Optimal for distance is +2 to +4 degrees.
 That 4 to 6 degree gap generates most of the excess spin.
-The culprits are negative angle of attack, ball position too far back in the stance, and off-centre face contact.
-But you can't fix what you can't measure.
+The culprits are negative angle of attack, ball position too far back in the stance, and off-center face contact.

+You can't fix what you can't measure.
 Fifteen minutes on the range with a launch monitor that reads spin will tell you whether this is your biggest leak, and how big it is.
-I've compared every sub-$1K launch monitor worth owning, including which ones give you accurate spin readings and which don't.
 The Rapsodo MLM2PRO (~US$700) and Garmin Approach R10 (~US$500) both read spin, launch angle, ball speed, and carry distance.
-Either one gives you the diagnostic data to pin down Mistake 1.
+Either one gives you the diagnostic data to pin down this mistake.

 2. You're Teeing the Ball Too Low